Love First Intervention

 Module 1: Assessment & Training

-Module 2: Preparation and Rehearsal
+Module 2: Preparation & Rehearsal

 Between Modules 1 and 2, we’ll make treatment recommendations and assist you with pre-admission details at your chosen treatment provider.
 We’ll work with your core team members to explore support options during and after treatment, including Structured Family Recovery and 12Care, to help your loved one achieve their first full year of recovery.